 To date, the U.S. Supreme Court has decided seven cases under the substantive employment provisions of the Americans with Disabilities Act of 1990 ("ADA"), 42 U.S.C. § 12101 et seq.
 The U.S. Fifth Circuit Court of Appeals has decided approximately fifty five published cases under the ADA's substantive requirements.
-This paper considers the impact of those cases on the practical advice lawyers should give their clients on ADA compliance, with a focus on areas of the ADA that still present danger to employers - and opportunity for plaintiffs' lawyers, most especially interactive process and reasonable accommodation issues.
+This paper considers the impact of those cases on the practical advice lawyers should give their clients on ADA compliance, with a focus on areas of the ADA that still present danger to employers - and opportunity for plaintiffs' lawyers, most especially the interactive process and reasonable accommodation issues.
 This paper also summarizes some of the most significant Texas state court disability law decisions under Chapter 21 of the Texas Labor Code.
+In addition, this paper considers the impact of the Americans with Disabilities Amendments Act of 2008, and the regulations promulgated under that act in March 2011.

 Before turning to the substantive portion of this paper, it is worth noting that the U.S. Supreme Court has held that the Eleventh Amendment provides states with sovereign immunity from suit by private individuals for money damages.
 See Bd. of Trustees of Univ. of Ala. v.
 Garrett, 531 U.S. 356, 374 (2001).
 However, states may still be sued under the ADA for money damages by the federal government and by private individuals for injunctive relief (but not monetary) damages.
 Id. at n.
 9. See also United States v.
 Mississippi Dept. of Public Safety, 321 F.3d 495 (5th Cir.
 2003).
 In addition, the entire federal government is excluded from the ADA's coverage.
 See Washburn v.
 Harvey, 504 F.3d 505, 508 (5th Cir.
 2007) (Washburn's ADA claim fails because USACE is a federal government employer, which the ADA specifically excepts from its purview.
-See 42 U.S.C. § 12111(5)(B)(i) ("The term 'employer' does not include the United States [or] a corporation wholly owned by the government of the United States ....")); Henrickson v.
+See 42 U.S.C. § 12111(5)(B)(i) ("The term 'employer' does not include the United States [or] a corporation wholly owned by the government of the United States")); Henrickson v.
 Potter, 327 F.3d 444, 447 (5th Cir.), cert. denied, (2003).